-Participation Growth Advisor, Sport Waikato - Hamilton, Waikato
+Participation Growth Advisor and Women and Girls Initiative Lead, Sport Waikato - Hamilton, New Zealand

 - Bachelor of Health, Sport and Human Performance

 - Master of Health, Sport and Human Performance

 What made you choose to study your degrees here?

 The University of Waikato offers flexible degree options and the ability to combine the study of multiple disciplines into your degree structure, which was really appealing to me.
 I studied at the University of Waikato for 8 years – beginning at undergraduate level, moving through to Honours, Masters and then completing my Doctoral studies – and throughout this time, I had incredible support from staff in the Faculty of Health, Sport and Human Performance.
 I was given opportunities and supported in a way that nurtured me to consistently grow and develop as a student and scholar.